 - challenge and support children in their learning.

 There are numerous policies in place to safeguard our children and they include:

-- Health and safety - everyone here at Yeadon Westfield Infant School knows they have a responsibility to ensure children and adults are able to work in a healthy and safe environment.
+Everyone here at Yeadon Westfield Infant School knows they have a responsibility to ensure children and adults are able to work in a healthy and safe environment.
 The school has fully trained paediatric first aid members of staff who deal with accidents should they occur.

-- Curriculum – through the planned curriculum we ensure that the issues of healthy eating, physical exercise and safety are taught.
+Through the planned curriculum we ensure that the issues of healthy eating, physical exercise and safety are taught.
 This aspect is enhanced by the many visitors to school, eg police officers who talk to the children about issues such as road safety and safe people

-- Safer recruitment and selection – this aspect is taken very seriously.
+This aspect is taken very seriously.
 Governors and the school ensure that all staff new to the school and volunteers who work unsupervised in school on a regular basis undertake a DBS check and full references are required before the person takes up post.

 We all know that children thrive better and are able to reach their full potential when school and families work closely together.
 All of us here at Yeadon Westfield Infant School are totally committed to this.